nickbrandt/GitLab/doc/user/project/operations/feature_flags.md

     - **Instance ID**: Unique token that authorizes the retrieval of the feature flags.
     - **Application name**: The name of the running environment.
-For instance, if the application runs for production server, application name would be `production` or such.
+For instance, if the application runs for production server, application name would be `production` or similar.
 This value is used for [the environment spec evaluation](#define-environment-specs).

 NOTE: **Note:**